Overview: Active geo-replication and auto-failover groups

-- Configurable performance level of the secondary database: Both primary and secondary databases are required to have the same service tier (Basic, Standard, Premium).
-A secondary database can be created with lower performance level (DTUs) than the primary.
-This option is not recommended for applications with high database write activity because the increased replication lag, potential unavailability of the secondary, and consequently at risk of substantial data loss after a failover.
+Both primary and secondary databases are required to have the same service tier.
+It is also strongly recommended that secondary database is created with the same compute size (DTUs or vCores) as the primary.
+A secondary with lower compute size is at risk of an increased replication lag, potential unavailability of the secondary, and consequently at risk of substantial data loss after a failover.
 As a result, the published RPO = 5 sec cannot be guaranteed.
-The other risk is that after failover the application’s performance will be impacted due to insufficient compute capacity of the new primary is upgraded to a higher compute size.
+The other risk is that after failover the application’s performance will be impacted due to insufficient compute capacity of the new primary until it is upgraded to a higher compute size.
 The time of the upgrade depends on the database size.
 In addition, currently such upgrade requires that both primary and secondary databases are online and, therefore, cannot be completed until the outage is mitigated.
-If you decide to create the secondary with lower compute size, the log IO percentage chart on Azure portal provides a good way to estimate the minimal performance level of the secondary that is required to sustain the replication load.
+If you decide to create the secondary with lower compute size, the log IO percentage chart on Azure portal provides a good way to estimate the minimal compute size of the secondary that is required to sustain the replication load.
 For example, if your Primary database is P6 (1000 DTU) and its log IO percent is 50% the secondary needs to be at least P4 (500 DTU).
 You can also retrieve the log IO data using sys.resource_stats or sys.dm_db_resource_stats database views.
-For more information on the SQL Database performance levels, see SQL Database options and performance.
+For more information on the SQL Database compute sizes, see What are SQL Database Service Tiers.